About the site

 What is used nuclear fuel?

-Used nuclear fuel is a by-product of electricity generation by nuclear power plants.
-Canadian nuclear power plants are fuelled by uranium pellets that are sealed inside zirconium tubes and arranged into fuel bundles.
+Used nuclear fuel is a byproduct of electricity generation by nuclear power plants.
+Canadian nuclear power plants operating today are fuelled by uranium pellets that are sealed inside zirconium tubes and arranged into fuel bundles.

 Once a fuel bundle has been used to generate electricity, it is highly radioactive and must be carefully managed for a very long period of time, essentially indefinitely.

 Used nuclear fuel in Canada is safely managed on an interim basis in licensed facilities at nuclear reactor sites.
-The NWMO is responsible for its long-term management.
+The NWMO is responsible for the long-term management of this used fuel in a deep geological repository.

 Can used nuclear fuel be transported safely?